Matthewkweon/P2P/README.md

 The server manages all connected clients and routes messages between them.
 Key features:

 - Tracks online users in the `clients` dictionary
-- Stores messages for offline users in the `pending_messages` dictionary
+- Stores messages for offline users in a database using mongoDB
-- Delivers stored messages when users connect
+- Delivers stored messages when users connect using a FASTAPI call from the database.
+This ensures that no data is being stored client side and that it is all handled server side.
 - Handles user connections/disconnections

 ### Client